whitecatbeluga/workout-tracker-repo/README.md

 https://docs.flutter.dev/get-started/install
 ```

-After installing run this command
+After installing run this command if you want to use VScode

 ```
 flutter run